Speedlight Diffusers: So Much Choice. Which is Best?

 I honestly think that all three would do the job required, i.e., diffuse the light nicely and throw out enough light forwards to fill any shadows.

-Of the three, the Whaletail looks very good value and a nice system, the pro pack gives you everything you need (filters, small diffusers and more bang for your buck) and the Lightsphere does the same job but doesn’t give you the accessories.
+Of the three, the Whaletail looks very good value and a nice system.
+The pro pack gives you everything you need (filters, small diffusers and more bang for your buck).
+Then the Lightsphere does the same job but doesn’t give you the accessories.

 I am not going to commit to suggesting any of the products for two reasons;